yii2mod/collection/README.md

 #####```isEmpty()```

-Determine if the collection is empty or not:
+The `isEmpty` method returns true if the collection is empty; otherwise, false is returned:
 ```php
 $collection = (new Collection([]))->isEmpty();